fredrikpersson92/minihass/README.md

 ## Included cards

 I will keep adding new cards gradually.
 For now, these are the available card templates you can copy and use.
-For each card there is a template and an example of the actual code to put in your dashboard.
+For each card, there is a template and an example of the actual code to put in your dashboard.

 * Navigate Card
 * Light Card